CannerCMS/docs.canner.io/docs/schema-overview.md

 ---

 ## Introduction
-Unlike other CMS solutions, CannerCMS is a framework for developers to build their CMS just by assembling the Canner schema.
+Unlike other CMS solutions, CannerCMS is a framework for developers to build their CMS just by assembling the Canner schema, you can think of Canner schema is a definition syntax of your CMS.
 Canner schema is constructed with the `jsx` syntax, describing the structure of the data, how to connect to your data source, and what the CMS UI should expect in certain fields.

 ## JSX Tags
-There are several available tags, as listed below and it's categorized into five categories.
+There are several available tags, as listed below and define in five categories.

 [***Root***](schema-root-tag.md)
 - \<root />